What to look for when choosing pediatric care in Wilmington, NC

 - And more

-Pediatric care includes well-child visits, sick visits, school/sport physicals, diagnostic testing, procedures such as wound repair or sutures, telehealth visits, and in-office medicaton dispensing.
+Promina Health uses membership pricing for its services, which means that all pediatric care visits– well-child visits, sick visits, school/sport physicals, diagnostic testing, procedures such as wound repair or sutures, telehealth visits, in-office, and any other visit!–are included in your child’s monthly membership.

 How Does Promina Health Work?